tszheichoi/awesome-sensor-logger/PUSHING.md

 # Data Pushing
-Sensor Logger supports HTTP Push and MQTT publishing during a recording session.
+Sensor Logger supports HTTP Push and MQTT Publishing during a recording session.
 This can be enabled by tapping the gear icon on the Logger page.
 All supported sensors during a recording will be streamed in JSON, once every configurable batch period, to the specified web server / broker via the specified protocol.

 Both HTTP Push and MQTT have the same schema, configurable batching period and supported sensors.
 The only difference is the protocol.
 HTTP has a simpler setup and is more widely supported.
 On the other hand, MQTT is more lightweight and popular for IoT applications.
 Sensor Logger also supports simultaneous HTTP pushing and MQTT publishing.